Bachelor of Science in Mechanical Engineering

 1. The KU Mechanical Engineering program may consider a one-time petition for transfer.

-2. To be considered for transfer, the petitioned course must have been taken from an ABET-EAC accredited program.
+2. To be considered for transfer, the petitioned course must have been taken from a program accredited by Engineering Accreditation Commission of ABET, http://www.abet.org.

 3. Study Abroad courses will be handled on a case-by-case basis.